rfinnie/dsari/doc/dsari-daemon.md

 --no-timestamp
 :   Do not show timestamps in logging output (for process supervisors which add their own timestamps).

+# SIGNALS

+*SIGINT* (^C), *SIGTERM*
+:   Begin shutdown of the daemon.
+    By default, all scheduled runs will be cancelled, and any runs in progress will be left to complete naturally.
+    The `shutdown_kill_runs` configuration option changes this behavior.

+*SIGHUP*
+:   Reload the configuration.
+    If a job's configuration changes while a run is in progress, its changes will take effect once the run is complete.

+*SIGQUIT* (^\\\\)
+:   Outputs the current status of the `dsari-daemon` process, including which jobs have runs in progress, and when the jobs' next runs are scheduled for.

 # SEE ALSO

 * `dsari-render`